World Rugby Handbook

 (g) To ensure that World Rugby operates as an effective business and member services organisation;

-(h) To appoint a firm of chartered accountants to conduct the audit for the ensuing year;
+(h) To appoint a firm of chartered accountants to conduct the audit for the members of the World Rugby Group for the ensuing year;

 (i) To recruit, remove, monitor, evaluate performance and determine delegations of authority and accountabilities of the Chief Executive Officer;

 (j) To approve expenditure, contracts and commitments that fall outside the authority of the Chief Executive Officer;

 (k) To ensure that there is a sound system of internal control and risk management policy and process in place to identify and manage risk;

 (l) To ensure that appropriate codes and policy frameworks exist to promote effective governance of World Rugby through clear written and regular review and updating of: